MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-web-client.md

 ---
 # Access the Remote Desktop web client

 The Remote Desktop client lets you access your organization's remote desktop workstation through a compatible internet browser.
 You'll be able to interact with apps on your remote machine like you would with a local PC no matter where you are, without having to switch to a different desktop PC.
-Once your admin sets up your Remote Desktop group, all you need are your domain, credentials, and a supported web browser, and you're good to go.
+Once your admin sets up your Remote Desktop group, all you need are your domain, credentials, the URL your admin sent you, and a supported web browser, and you're good to go.

 >[!NOTE]
 >You may have heard people call this client the HTML5 client.
 Both names refer to the same client.